There are three types of arbitrators: those who understand numbers and those who don’t.

 This book is not intended to provide a comprehensive answer to every question.
 Frequently, the answer depends on the context – on the contract or treaty language, the applicable law, the arbitration agreement or rules, the facts of the case, etc. Indeed, on some issues addressed in this book, the authors (and the editor) no doubt disagree.
 Participation in this book is not meant to convey endorsement of the views expressed by others.
 However, the objective of this book, and indeed the objective of resolving disputes between parties regarding damages, is to understand better why they disagree.
 Is the disagreement based on differing views on what the contract, treaty or applicable law requires?
-Is the disagreement based on differing assumptions of the parties and their experts?
+Is it based on differing assumptions of the parties and their experts?
 Is it based on differing views of the appropriate methodology to assess and quantify damages?
-Is it based on different quantitative models?
+Or is it based on different quantitative models?

 The book is divided into four parts.

 Part I addresses various legal principles applicable to the award of damages.
-The chapters in this part include overviews of the civil and common law approaches to both compensatory and non-compensatory damages, damages principles under the Convention on Contracts for the International Sale of Goods (CISG), contractual limitations on damages, principles reducing damages such as mitigation, and damages principles in investment arbitration.
+The chapters in this part include overviews of the civil and common law approaches to both compensatory and non-compensatory damages, damages principles under the Convention on Contracts for the International Sale of Goods, contractual limitations on damages, principles reducing damages such as mitigation, and damages principles in investment arbitration.
 The authors of these chapters are counsel from leading international arbitration firms and legal academics.

 Part II addresses various procedural issues regarding damages and the use of damages experts, including bifurcation, evidentiary issues such as document disclosure, and techniques and approaches to maximise the effectiveness of expert assistance on damages.
 The authors of these chapters are also counsel from leading international arbitration firms.